+There is no shortage of potato dishes in any New York City Restaurant—some are pretty creative.
+But when cooking at home, especially during the holidays, I love to try recipes that take me out of my comfort zone and into something remarkable.
 Potatoes are a holiday staple.
 So what does one do if you are not a fan?
-They find the perfect recipe to recreate and present to you a loaded cheesy smash potato casserole that is cheesy, creamy, and delicious.
+They find the perfect recipe to recreate and present a cheesy, creamy, and delicious loaded cheesy smash potato casserole.
 And it pairs perfectly with my Sweet Potato Casserole with Marshmallows.

-I love food, and I try not to conclude my likes or dislikes for any dish.
+I love food and try not to conclude my likes or dislikes for any dish.
 I will try any dish once.
-And I urge you to do the same because you can have the same dish made by three different people and it will taste different each time.
+And I would like you to do the same because you can have the same dish made by three different people, which will taste different each time.
 I have fallen in love or, like, with a dish I was convinced I did not particularly appreciate because someone different made it.

 I spent some quality time with Google and found this fantastic recipe at Dinner at the Zoo for “Loaded Mash Potato Casserole,” which I renamed Loaded Cheesy Smash Potato Casserole since I made it a bit differently.

-I made this dish for the first time in 2019, and I made it six times before Thanksgiving to perfect it my way.
+I made this dish for the first time in 2019 and made it six times before Thanksgiving to perfect it my way.
 As a result, it has become a staple on our Thanksgiving table, and everyone loves it.

 Here is a link to the original recipe, and here is my version of the Loaded Cheesy Smash Potato casserole with the adjustments.

 Four pounds of potatoes [Peeled and cut in halves]

 ¼ cup of sour cream [I’m not too fond of the stuff, but it adds flavor to the dish]

 Salt and pepper to taste

 One cup of freshly grated parmesan cheese